 - Our investigation revealed all wood pellet production plants permitted prior to 2014 dramatically underestimated projected air pollution levels, resulting in construction permits that unlawfully exclude air pollution control requirements for large air polluters.
 Moreover, states are attempting to renew these permits without addressing this ongoing noncompliance.

 - We discovered that numerous existing wood pellet production facilities are violating Clean Air Act requirements and that many proposed facilities are holding lax construction permits requiring inadequate pollution control.

-- We filed comments on wood pellet and biomass power plant permits in North Carolina, South Carolina, Georgia, Michigan, Mississippi, Texas, and Florida raising an array of Clean Air Act compliance issues; we are preparing comments on a permit for pellet plants in Alabama and Louisiana as well.
+- We filed comments on wood pellet and biomass power plant permits in North Carolina, South Carolina, Georgia, Michigan, Mississippi, Texas, Alabama, Louisiana and Florida raising an array of Clean Air Act compliance issues.

 - We opposed U.S. EPA’s proposed approval of a Georgia regulation that exempts bioenergy plants from certain Clean Air Act preconstruction permitting requirements.